USGS-WiM/sparrow-greatlakes-js/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.
 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on adhering by the [USGS Code of Scientific Conduct](https://www2.usgs.gov/fsp/fsp_code_of_scientific_conduct.asp).

+## Updating the Application

+Please read [UPDATING_SPARROW.md](UPDATING_SPARROW.md) for a checklist and description of how to add a new SPARROW model dataset or modify the application's configuration file.

 ## Versioning